Leave quickly

 What is Deepfake Pornography?

 Deepfake pornography is a form of image-based sexual abuse where artificial intelligence (AI) is used to create or alter sexual images or videos so that they appear to show a real person without their consent.
-This can include digitally removing clothing, making an image move sexually, or placing someone’s face onto explicit material.
+This can include digitally removing clothing, animating images in a sexual way, or placing a person’s face onto explicit material.

 What is happening in schools?